ToshioCP/Rake-tutorial-for-beginners-en/sec4.md

 Then "contents of sec3.md + newline+newline" is added.
 - At the 4th (last) block execution, the result of the previous execution is assigned to `s1` and the next array element "sec4.md" is assigned to `s2`.
 Then "contents of sec4.md + newline+newline" is added.
-- As a result, "sec1.md contents + newline+newline + sec2.md contents + newline+newline + sec3.md contents + newline+newline + sec4.md contents + newline+newline" is substituted for `lerning_rake`.
+- As a result, "sec1.md contents + newline+newline + sec2.md contents + newline+newline + sec3.md contents + newline+newline + sec4.md contents + newline+newline" is assigned to `lerning_rake`.
 In short, it will be a string that combines four files with double newlines in between.
 Line 11 saves it to the file "LearningRake.md".

 There are two reasons that I added two newlines to the end of the file.
 One is that in general "a text file may or may not end with a newline".
 And the other is that a blank line is sometimes necessary before a header.
-If you connect the next file without newlines, the first character of the second file will not start the line.
+If you connect the next file without newlines, the first character of the second file may not start the line.
 Then, it is possible that the "#" of the heading is shifted from the beginning of the line and is no longer a heading.
 If there's no blank line before a header, then the header connects to the prior block.
 Pandoc sometimes see them as a single block and the header won't be converted correctly.
 Line breaks is added to avoid this.

-The examples are stored in `example/example4`.
 Change your current directory to `example/example4` and execute rake.

 ```